Beta-Cygni-A/Beta-Cygni-A/README.md

 - 🌱 I’m currently learning C++ from www.learncpp.co
 - 👯 I’m looking to collaborate on about anything that I can contribute to with C++
 - 🤔 I’m looking for help with making programs in C++
-- 📫 How to reach me: Here on Github
+- 📫 How to reach me: Here on Github or www.reddit.com/user/Captain_Lesbee_Ziner
 - ⚡ Fun fact: I use the following software for programming: Neovim, Cygwin (for GDB and g++), Cmake, and git
 -    Sometimes also use Notepad++, VSCodium, TEA, Godot, and Gimp